 Four-Year Graduation Cohort: Students shall be included in the various HSSSI metrics according to their ninth-grade code (9GR) which determines their Four-Year Graduation Cohort.
-The method of assignment for 9GR and for a school's Four-Year Graduation Cohort are is described in the first bullet of the What Students are Included in the Indicator section of INDICATOR: Graduation Rate (please refer to that location for additional details).
+The method of assignment for 9GR and for a school's Four-Year Graduation Cohort are described in the What Students are Included in the Indicator section of INDICATOR: Graduation Rate (please refer to that location for additional details).
 Students shall be included in the HSSSI metrics as described below.